 CDC provides guidance on washing face coverings.
 OSHA suggests following those recommendations, and always washing or discarding cloth face coverings that are visibly soiled.

-No. Employers must not use surgical masks or cloth face coverings when respirators are required to protect the wearer.
+No. Employers must not use surgical masks or cloth face coverings for construction work when respirators are required to protect the wearer.
 For additional information about respirator requirements in the construction industry, see the Construction FAQ.

 In general, employers should always rely on a hierarchy of controls that first includes efforts to eliminate or substitute out workplace hazards and then uses engineering controls (e.g., ventilation, wet methods), administrative controls (e.g., written procedures, modification of task duration), and safe work practices to prevent worker exposures to respiratory hazards, before relying on personal protective equipment, such as respirators.

 No. Medical masks, including surgical masks, are routinely worn by healthcare workers throughout the day as part of their personal protective equipment (PPE) ensembles and do not compromise their oxygen levels or cause carbon dioxide buildup.
 They are designed to be breathed through and can protect against respiratory droplets, which are typically much larger than tiny carbon dioxide molecules.
 Consequently, most carbon dioxide molecules will either go through the mask or escape along the mask's loose-fitting perimeter.
 Some carbon dioxide might collect between the mask and the wearer's face, but not at unsafe levels.